Seven universities offer 33 MSW study courses in Georgia.

 How Do You Earn an MSW in Georgia?

 There are a couple of ways you can secure an MSW in Georgia.
-They are essential and advanced continuing studies, each of which has unique characteristics.
+They are essential and advanced continuing studies, each with unique characteristics.

-The foundation MSW study consists of preliminary courses offered during the first year of study and then carries out specialized courses afterward.
+The foundation MSW study consists of preliminary courses offered during the first year of research and then carries out specialized courses afterward.

 This study route aims to introduce researchers with little or no knowledge of social work on the base before moving on to advanced courses.